There truly is no better feeling than gliding off your sock in slow motion and revealing perfectly moisturised feet.

 Soaking your feet to “detoxify” is one of those little extras you should make time for.

-There are plenty of ingredients you can add to your formula, Magnesium to replenish missing minerals, Epsom salts to detox, Sea salt to cleanse.
+You can add plenty of ingredients to your formula, Magnesium to replenish missing minerals, Epsom salts to detox, Sea salt to cleanse.

-Fill a large bowl with spicy-hot water and add some herbs that are really deodorising, such as basil, bay leaves, eucalyptus, lemon balm, spearmint, and thyme, next put on a face mask, select a podcast, light a candle and give yourself 20 minutes of me-time.
+Fill a large bowl with hot water and add some herbs that are really deodorising, such as basil, bay leaves, eucalyptus, lemon balm, spearmint thyme; next put on a face mask, select a podcast, light a candle and give yourself 20 minutes of me-time.